 Lord Kartikeya – 2 Wives

-The ever youthful hindu god, Lord Kartikeya is the god of war and the younger son of Lord Shiva and Devi Parvati.
-He has other names as well – Skanda, Kumara, Murugan, and Mahasena.
-He is particularly popular and predominantly worshipped in South India, Sri Lanka, and Malaysia.
+The ever youthful Hindu god, Lord Kartikeya, is the god of war and the younger son of Lord Shiva and Devi Parvati.
+He has other names as well: Skanda, Kumara, Murugan, and Mahasena.
+He is particularly popular and predominantly worshiped in South India, Sri Lanka, and Malaysia.

 Frequently Asked Questions